wrenby/xisf/README.md

   - I could feasibly extend the spec to handle 128-bit pixel samples -- but does anyone actually want that?
 - [ ] Remote resources
   - Mitigating security risks??
 RCE hazard; some protocols may leak credentials on mount; all will leak IP
+  - Ask user to trust a specific source before downloading -- caching or permanently saving preferences per source address is out of scope
   - `remotefs` crate?
 Covers (S)FTP+SCP+SMB+S3, that plus an HTTP(S) client should cover most use cases
   - Some kind of file cache to avoid re-downloading?
 Check for changes in file size and last modified with `stat` to ensure up-to-date, and make an option to re-download a specific file in `DataBlock`'s read functions
     - HTTP(S) supports a more fine-grained cache with `ETag`/`If-None-Match`, `Last-Modified`/`If-Modified-Since` and `Cache-Control` headers